facebookresearch/labgraph/extensions/psychopy_example/psychopy_example/README.md

 ### Testing:

-To make sure things are working you can run any of the following examples
+To make sure things are working you can run the following example from the labgraph dir:
 ```
-python -m labgraph.extensions.psychopy_example.psychopy_example
+python -m extensions.psychopy_example.psychopy_example
 ```

 ### Contributers: